The customer had some significant challenges to overcome, not least:

-Five team members, including the General Manager and his Senior Operations management team, attended a 6 day PMI Process Management for Managers in-house course.
-It was a big commitment for the team as ‘time out’ wasn’t always possible.
+Five team members, including the General Manager and his senior operations management team, attended a six day PMI Process Management for Managers in-house course.
+It was a big commitment for the team as time out wasn’t always possible.

 The team were encouraged to visualise their business as a system with interdependent processes.
-They identified the core processes and, alongside those who were working in the process, they mapped how they were being operated.
-They discovered that this was often different to how they thought they were being operated.
+They identified the core processes and, alongside those who were working in the process, they mapped how the processes were being operated.
+They discovered that this was often different to how they thought the processes were being operated.

-This single exercise was the catalyst for further change as the team start to appreciate that assumptions had been made about the way in which the work was performed.
+This single exercise was the catalyst for further changes, as the team started to appreciate that assumptions had been made about the way in which the work was performed.

-The General Manager and his team also mapped out a typical day to get some sense of where their time was spent, in order to gain control of the work and standardise it so they could focus on doing the right things at the right time.
+The General Manager and his team also mapped out a typical day to find some sense as to where their time was spent, in order to gain control of the work and standardise it, so they could focus on doing the right things at the right time.

 Over the next 18 months, the team continued their improvement journey, supported by a dedicated PMI Consultant working alongside the General Manager.
 They developed a shared vision and ambition which everyone got behind; ‘Ensure stock is at the right place, at the right time, to the right quality, every time’.

 The General Manager, with coaching, addressed the socio-emotional and political aspects, the behavioural ‘things that get in the way’ of the work being done.
-He spent time addressing concerns and engaging, listening and involving the whole team in the change to enable further improvement.
+He spent time addressing concerns and engaging, listening, and involving the whole team in the changes to enable further improvement.

 The warehouse is clean, ordered and runs efficiently.
 Having multi-skilled people has led to greater operational flexibility – no more standing around or paying for external agencies.
 There are clear accountabilities and responsibilities at each of the four process levels, and a discipline of process management and monitoring.
 There is a real time awareness of process performance at the right level, so there are no surprises.
 Staff are engaged, willing to share their improvement ideas and are proud of what they have achieved.